Lucas04-nhr/HUST-China_2024/wiki/model-genome_scale.md

 images01:
   - src: https://static.igem.wiki/teams/5175/resources/model/model-gssm-02.png
     alt: A Figure of dFBA Simulation Results
-    caption: 图1<br>生物质浓度以克干重 （gDW） 为单位，底物浓度以 mmol 为单位。<br>模拟开始时，菌株的初始生物量为 0.1 gDW，鼠李糖脂由于生成量过少难以辨别，补充见图2
+    caption: Figure 2.dFBA simulation:Biomass, TPA, and lrhh<br> Biomass concentration in grams of dry weight (gDW) and substrate concentration in mmol<br> At the beginning of the simulation, the initial biomass of the strain was 0.1 gDW.
+Due to the low production of rhamnolipids, it was difficult to distinguish them.
+Please refer to Figure 3 for additional information
   - src: https://static.igem.wiki/teams/5175/resources/model/model-gssm-03.png
     alt: A Figure of dFBA Simulation Results
-    caption: 图2.在图1模拟条件下鼠李糖脂生成的补充图像
+    caption: Figure 3.
+Supplementary image of rhamnolipids generation under simulated conditions in Figure 2

 ---

 ## Genome-scale Metabolic Modeling

-To aid wetlab metabolic pathway modification and to assess the performance of the project in real-world applications, we constructed a genome-scale metabolic model of engineered Pseudomonas malodorata KT2440 that is capable of dynamically simulating cellular metabolic activities.
-Compared with other published GSSMs, our model scores 76%, which exceeds the average of published models.
+To aid wetlab metabolic pathway modification and to assess the performance of the project in real-world applications, we constructed a genome-scale metabolic model of engineered *Pseudomonas putida* KT2440 (*P.putida* KT2440) that is capable of dynamically simulating cellular metabolic activities.
+Compared with other published GSSMs, our model scores is 76%, which exceeds the average of published models.
 We can predict the growth behavior, TPA uptake rate and rhamnolipid product yield of engineered bacteria.
-We estimated that engineered Pseudomonas malodorans could efficiently absorb and degrade TPA while producing rhamnolipids in the process.
-With our GSSM, we have established a foundation that will help future teams to further metabolic engineering of Pseudomonas malodorans and further the promise of the idea of using Pseudomonas malodorans to degrade plastics.
+We estimated that engineered *P.putida* could efficiently absorb and degrade TPA while producing rhamnolipids in the process.
+With our GSSM, we have established a foundation that will help future teams to build metabolic model for *P.putida* and improve the idea of using *P.putida* to degrade microplastics.

 ### Methods